ufcg-lsd/blowout/README.md

 Infrastructure Elasticity | Tells whether the infrastructure will be elastic or not Infrastructure Initial Specification of Block Creating | ??
 Infrastructure Initial Specification of Remove Previous Resource | Tells whether remove or not the previous resources already allocated before Blowout initiation
-Infrastructure Order Service | ??
+Infrastructure Order Service Time | ??
 Infrastructure Resource Service Time | ??
 Infrastructure Monitor Period | Periods of monitoring Execution Monitor Period | Periods of monitoring